Jonapriscilla99/CaaS-Project/README.md

 Setting up a Jenkins pipeline to automate the deployment of an EKS (Elastic Kubernetes Service) cluster involves creating a scripted pipeline & configure the pipleine in Jenkins that performs the necessary steps to deploy the EKS cluster using AWS CDK (Cloud Development Kit).
 Let's break down the process.
 # Prerequisites
-1. # EC2 Instance
+1. # EC2 Instance & Necessary Installations:
-   - Made an T2 medium EC2 instance for deployment of cdk script.
+   - Launched a T2 medium EC2 instance for deployment of eks cluster.
-2. # Necessary Installations:
    - Installed AWS cli & configure the AWS with credentials.
+   - Installed CDK for the cdk script.
    - Installed docker,pulled jenkins image from docker hub inside docker.
-3. # Install and Configure Jenkins:
+2. # Install and Configure Jenkins:
    - Run Jenkins container on a server or a virtual machine.
 You can follow the installation instructions provided by Jenkins for your specific operating system.
    - Start the Jenkins service.
 After starting, Jenkins will be accessible through a web browser on port 8080 by default.
    - Access Jenkins through a web browser and follow the initial setup instructions, including obtaining the initial administrator password.
    - Configure the jenkins console with git & AWS plugins & let installed the necessary plugins by itself.
    - Inside manage jenkins>credientials>global, insert github & AWS credentials.
    - Mentioned the IAM role where the eks cluster would deploy by giving the necessary permissions.
-   # Install and prepare github Repository:
+3. # Install and prepare github Repository:
    - Made up the git repository named Caas project
    - Created a webhook to access external services & notify them when events happen in github.
    - Provide the jenkins URL to Webhook payload.